The Venues & Exhibition Times

 55 Colonel By Drive, Ottawa

-The Ottawa Convention Centre is centrally located in the middle of downtown, close to all the major businesses, hotels, attractions and the Rideau Shopping Mall.
+The Shaw Centre is centrally located in the middle of downtown, close to all the major businesses, hotels, attractions and the Rideau Shopping Mall.
 The centre is easily accessible by car and paid parking is available at the Rideau Centre

 1 pm - 5 pm